tmforum-oda/oda-canvas/Specification.md

 - The ODA expects exchange of identity information using SCIM, with TM-Forum APIs as fallback.
 - Bootstrapping identity between components and the underlying environment relies on the identity and access integration being provided and components supporting TMF669 Party role Management being exposed into the canvas environment (i.e. within the cluster).

+## Observability
+- The ODA implements a collection service for events and metrics.
+Custom controllers may be required to collect from components that expect different collectors.

 # ODA-RI environment implementation
 - [Rancher](https://rancher.com/) is being used to manage the Kubernetes clusters.
 - [Istio](https://istio.io/) has been implemented as the service mesh as it is provided with Rancher.
+- [Prometheus] is the default metric collector.
+- No default log/event collector has been implemented yet.
 - For minimal (non-service-mesh) implementations, [cert-manager](https://cert-manager.io/) is also an available option for providing certifiactes for securing the CRD webhook.
 - A full suite of example controllers is provided.

 # ODA-RI specific supplementary services
 - [Keycloak](https://www.keycloak.org/) has been implemented to provide identity and access services that would normally be provided by the organisation outside the ODA architecture.
+So far, the ODA-RI has the capability to synchronise roles with components, but user account management, authorisation and authentication journeys are backlogged.